canonical/checkbox/checkbox-ng/docs/author/providers.rst

 	version: 1.0
     [Job Definitions]
 	'myjobs/builtin_command', from jobs/myjobs.txt:1-5
-	'myjobs/other_provider_command', from jobs/myjobs.txt:13-17
-	'myjobs/this_provider_command', from jobs/myjobs.txt:7-11
+	'myjobs/provider_command', from jobs/myjobs.txt:7-11
     [White Lists]
-	'mywhitelist', from whitelists/mywhitelist.whitelist:1-5
+	'mywhitelist', from whitelists/mywhitelist.whitelist:1-2

-   Our new whitelist is listed there.
+   Our new :term:`whitelist` is listed there.

 #.
 Now we have a provider we need to test it to make sure everything is
    correct.
 The first thing to do is to install the provider so that it